PerseusArkouda/bash-scripts/README.md

 procmem - Easily readable process memory consumption tool.
 Process string specified as an argument.

+systemguard - Script that checks for CPU, GPU temperatures and RAM, Disk usage limits
+ which then executes a user defined failsafe command once it reaches a limit.

 systeminfo - Script to show a quick overview of the system's hardware and activity.

 ![systeminfo Screenshot](https://github.com/PerseusArkouda/bash-scripts/blob/master/systeminfo-Screenshot.jpg?raw=true)